Norwegian campaign of 1716: Aftermath

 While the Swedes withdrew across the Svinesund, Lützow ordered Tordenskjold to attack them.
 However, heavy resistance compelled him to withdraw.

-With an army of 43,500 men, Charles once more invaded Norway in 1718.
-The campaign concluded with his death at the Siege of Fredriksten, while Carl Gustaf Armfeldt's army in Trøndelag was nearly destroyed in the Carolean Death March.
+Many of the Swedish regiments were redeployed elsewhere.
+Still, the army remained in the vicinity of Svinesund, aiming to prevent a Norwegian incursion into Sweden.
+Moreover, construction of Fort Sundsborg near Svinesund also began a month later, for another campaign into Norway in the near future.